Updated: Nov 5, 2021

 In addition to helping us recover from the stresses of exercise, sleep is an essential part of life.
 Insufficient sleep can lead to elevated cortisol levels (that pesky fat-storing hormone), a lack of energy and subsequent unhealthy food choices, and a lower motivation to exercise.
 Aim to sleep between 7-9 hours per night and follow these tips to ensure a good nights sleep.

 One of the most complex factors affecting our weight is stress.
 There are different types of stress: acute and chronic.
 Acute stress is often a reaction to imminent danger and triggers the "fight or flight" response.
 This reaction primes the body for action and has helped us survive as a species - think running away from a lion.
-Chronic stress, on the other hand, is a prolonged exposure to lower-level stressors - think financial worries, relationship troubles etc - and has been linked to many common ailments such as coronary heart disease, obesity, type 2 diabetes and stroke.
+Chronic stress, on the other hand, is prolonged exposure to lower-level stressors - think financial worries, relationship troubles etc - and has been linked to many common ailments such as coronary heart disease, obesity, type 2 diabetes and stroke.
 Whilst the former has kept us alive, the latter may slowly be killing us.
-There are many methods to deal with chronic stress (exercise being one of them funnily enough) and they often warrant further investigation.
+There are many methods to deal with chronic stress (exercise is one of them funnily enough) and they often warrant further investigation.
 If you feel chronic stress is negatively affecting you it may be worth speaking with a qualified therapist or your GP to get more help.

 Healthy fat loss goes hand in hand with a healthy functioning body.
 Everything mentioned above helps to promote fat loss, but it also promotes a healthy life.
 Combine this with a healthy exercise regime and you can supercharge your results.
 For more information on exercise and personal training, check out the Personal Training section.